hcote/highlighter-chrome-extension/README.md

 7. If you highlight "jQuery" in one element, anxd highlight it again in another, the second one overrides the first (because the key is the same)
 8. If the parent element is an inline tag the innertext/html indexOf does not register (-1) or it ends the highlight at the end of the inline tag
     Find the index of the span tag and start the indexOf there
+9. Collapse mode - collapse the document to only the parent elements of the stored highlights

 ## Solved Problems
 1. Storing Highlights spanning inline element tags (a, em, st, etc.)